afeklab/processpbm/README.md

 `-f` :  str

 A path to the fasta file.
-Fasta file is a text file that contains all probe IDs and sequences of the PBM design in fasta form (see example in `data`).
+Fasta file is a text file that contains all probe IDs and sequences of the PBM design in Fasta form (see example in `data`).
-The normalization script considers only probes with sequence provided in the fasta file and does not provide normalized signal for any other (e.g., controls provided by manufacture).
+The normalization script considers only probes with a sequence provided in the fasta file and does not provide a normalized signal for any other (e.g., controls provided by the manufacturer).
-Moreover, the combinatorial file includes only probes with sequences provided in the fasta file.
+Moreover, the combinatorial file includes only probes with sequences provided in the Fasta file.
-Agilent provides the fasta file in the appropriate format for all designs.
+Agilent provides the Fasta file in the appropriate format for all designs.

 `-i` : str

 The fluorescent intensity column in the GPR files should be considered.
-Note that in the original scripts it is the median intensity substructed by the background.
+Note that in the original scripts, it is the median intensity subtracted by the background.

 `-o` : str